Modern Slavery Statement

 Modern slavery is a heinous crime in which people are treated as commodities and exploited for criminal gain.
 It can affect individuals and communities across the globe, it also can also take place, right here, in the UK.

 As a responsible and ethical business Tarmac is committed to respecting human / labour rights and to take all reasonable steps to ensure that modern slavery (in any form) does not take place in our sphere of influence.
 Transparency throughout our supply chain is critical in achieving this goal.
 We are one of a handful of companies to have achieved verification to BES 6002 – The Ethical Labour Standard and were a key signatory of the Gangmasters and Labour Abuse Authority (GLAA) – Construction Protocol.

 Modern Slavery Act

 The Modern Slavery Act was introduced in 2015 and applies to all businesses that operate in the UK.
 Some organisations, those with an annual turnover of £36m or more, are required to produce and annual slavery and trafficking statement.

-Our annual statement, confirmation progress to date is available here 2020 CRH Statement.
+Our annual statement, confirmation progress to date is available here CRH Modern Slavery Statement.